r4nd0mth1ngs/pythonwebscraper-/README.md

-# pythonwebscraper-
-Just a simple python web scraper with gui using Trafilatura and BeautifulSoup outputting to CSV

-Here’s the formatted version for an README.md file:

 # Web Scraper GUI with Recursive Crawling

-This project is a GUI-based web scraper built using `Tkinter` that recursively crawls a given website, extracts text content, and saves it to a CSV file.
+This project is a simple GUI-based web scraper built using Tkinter, Trafilatura and BeautifulSoup that recursively crawls a given website, extracts text content, and saves it to a CSV file.
 The scraper filters URLs based on domain, unwanted file types, and specific terms to avoid unnecessary or irrelevant links.
+Only built it for testing and getting data for vector databases.

 ---